wwaterman12/Movie-App/README.md

 * superagent

 ##Next Steps
-Research documentation for onConnect map out all routes needed for project create building environment
+* Research documentation for onConnect
+* map out all routes/views needed for project
+* create building environment

 ##Bonuses
-import movie reviews for each movie imbed video trailers for each movie allow users to write personal reviews for each movie and rate (upvote/downvote) allow users to view reviews they have made, edit, and delete reviews.
+* import movie reviews for each movie
+* imbed video trailers for each movie
+* allow users to write personal reviews for each movie and rate (upvote/downvote)
+* allow users to view reviews they have made, edit, and delete reviews.